 not straight to do intercourse.
 I have a difficulty to do the intercourse.
 Do

-you thing this problem is due to the Diabetic neuropathy.?
+you thing this problem is due to the diabetic neuropathy?

-Q. I am a 58 yr old female who was recently diagnosis with
+I am a 58 yr old female who was recently diagnosis with

-diabetic neuropathy poor circulation (burning, tingling and coldness on bottom
+feet, tingling and coldness on bottom

 of feet not all the time).
 I work in the medical industry and I don't want to